Princession Orchestra: Characters

+Minamo's best friend.
+Although she does not become a Princess, she plays a major role in the story.

 Media

 Anime

 Princession Orchestra began its airing on TV Tokyo and other TXN stations on April 6, 2025, and will run for four consecutive cours.
-Orcheria (Azusa Aoi, Yuri Fujimoto, and Azusa Tachibana) performed both the series' opening: "Zettai Utahime Sengen!" (ゼッタイ歌姫宣言ッ！, Zettai Utahime Sengen!) and ending theme: "Kimi to Tsunagu Orchestra" (君とつなぐオーケストラ, Kimi to tsunagu ōkesutora), respectively.
+Orcheria (Azusa Aoi, Yuri Fujimoto, and Azusa Tachibana) performed four theme songs (two opening themes and two ending themes) respectively.
 Elements Garden composed all the music for the series.
-The first two episodes were briefly available in the US on the anime's YouTube channel with official English subs during Anime Expo 2025.
+The first two episodes were briefly available in the US on the anime's official YouTube channel with official English subs during Anime Expo 2025.

 Episodes

-All episodes written by Manta Aisora.

 The series is divided in four parts, called cours, each consisting of twelve episodes.
 Between each cour the show took a week off, airing a special summary episode narrating the events of the previous cour.